-While many existing techniques focus on 1D (vector) input signals, multi-mode samples require learning dictionaries for each mode.
+While many existing techniques focus on one-way (vector) input signals, multi-mode samples require learning dictionaries for each mode.
 For example, spatiotemporal signals could be sparsely coded by employing jointly a spatial dictionary with atoms corresponding to spatial localities and temporal dictionary with atoms corresponding to trends in time~\cite{TGSD}.
-Multi-dictionary sparse coding with fixed (analytical) dictionaries was demonstrated beneficial for a range of downstream tasks like compression, missing value imputation, and community detection~\cite{TGSD,ur2023time,MDTD}.
+Multi-dictionary sparse coding with fixed (analytical) dictionaries has been demonstrated beneficial for a range of downstream tasks like compression, missing value imputation, and community detection~\cite{TGSD,ur2023time,MDTD}.
 Learning dictionaries from data in the multi-way setting requires i) learning multiple dictionaries and ii) estimating coding coefficients which correspond to combinations of atoms.
-An early two-way (2D) dictionary learning method SeDiL~\cite{hawe2013separable} promotes full rank dictionaries and atom coherence within a geometric conjugate gradient optimizer for the dictionary learning step.
+An early two-way (2D) dictionary learning method SeDiL~\cite{hawe2013separable} promotes full rank dictionaries and atom coherence via a geometric conjugate gradient optimizer for the dictionary learning step.
 Follow-up works~\cite{zhang2017analytic,zhang2016improved} improve on the original method by adopting 2D-OMP~\cite{fang20122d} and FISTA~\cite{beck2009fast} for the sparse coding step.
 The latest methods in this category MOD and CMOD~\cite{shahriari2021new} employ gradient projection for dictionary learning.
-A common limitation of all existing methods is that they do not impose any structure (beyond the usual sparsity) on the encoding matrices.
-In the 2D case the number of coefficients grows quadratically with the sizes (number of atoms) of the left and right dictionaries.
-This rate of growth of the coding matrices makes the iterative learning of dictionaries and encoding challenging.
+A common limitation of all existing methods is that they do not impose any structure (beyond the usual sparsity) on the coding matrices.
+In the two-way case the number of coefficients grows quadratically with the sizes (number of atoms) of the left and right dictionaries.
+This rate of growth of the coding matrices makes the iterative learning of dictionaries and coding challenging.